caitlannichols98/Python-predictive-model-test/README.md

 I used these for the creations.
 WARNING:  Clicking any links is a risk, Regardless of the individual.
 If you are not sure of any link do not click it.
-I am not responsible if something happens when you click the links provided.
+I am not responsible if something happens if you click the links provided.

 Python 3.12.9 ( https://www.python.org/downloads/release/python-3129/ )